VagueClarity/MournHub/README.md

 # MournHub

-A parody website done for a class project.
+1) A parody website done for a class project.
 It has no backend, only a hollow shell for practicing design purposes.

+2) The twitter web scraper which automatically gets tweets including the mentioned keywords using python.